suzybee1987/the-book-nook-project/README.md

 ### **Site Owner Goals**
 - Earn money on each book purchased via an affiliate link from the site.
+Note no affiliate link was created for this site but a link to Amazon has been provided.
 - I want the site to be responsive on all devices for the best user experience to encourage customers to return.